CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/14-functions.md

 By completing this lab, you gained practical experience in setting up Azure Cosmos DB, creating Azure Functions, and implementing a change feed processor to handle data changes.
 This knowledge equips you to build responsive applications that leverage Azure's serverless architecture and NoSQL capabilities effectively.

-### Review

-In this lab, you have completed the following topics:

-- Create an Azure Cosmos DB for NoSQL account
-- Create Application Insight
-- Create an Azure Function app and Azure Cosmos DB-triggered function
-- Implement function code in .NET
-- Seed your Azure Cosmos DB for NoSQL account with sample data

 ### You have successfully completed the lab